Optional top-level attributes

 should only be updated by calling the BatchUpdateFindings

 API operation.
-You should not update this object
+Don't update this

-with BatchImportFindings
+object with BatchImportFindings

 .